 Police began to form a conclusion about what could have happened the day Molly went missing.
 They theorized that someone could have faked an injury, asking for something from the first-aid kit and when Molly bent down to open the kit, she was attacked.
 Comins pond also led to a fork that led to either a cemetery or a wooded area.
 Police believed after being attacked she was dragged up the road to the cemetery where a car could easily escape without being noticed.
 The theory also explained why the first-aid kit was found open and why her shoes were left behind.

 Almost 3 years after her disappearance, a local hunter contacted the police because he remembered seeing a blue bathing suit in a wooded area frequented by hunters.
 The area was searched by police and a piece of the bathing suit was recovered.
 It was the same color as the bathing suit that Molly had worn the day she went missing.
 A DNA lab later confirmed that the material belonged to the bathing suit Molly was wearing.

 A massive search was done in the same area and a week after the discovery of the bathing suit, several bones were found.
 After testing, the bones were confirmed to be those of Molly Bish.

 In 2008 a new suspect appeared in the case, Rodney Stanger was arrested for the murder of his girlfriend.
-A tip had come into police linking the two cases and Rodney Stanger looked almost identical to the sketch in Molly’s case.
+A tip had come to police linking the two cases and Rodney Stanger looked almost identical to the sketch in Molly’s case.
 Stangler had lived in the Warren area for years, was a hunter, and moved to Florida a year after the murder.
-His brother Randy also drove a white car, was known to hunt in the area where Molly’s bones were found and fished in Comins Pond.
-He had also moved from the area the same time Randy left.
+His brother Randy also drove a white car and was known to hunt in the area where Molly’s bones were found and fished in Comins Pond.
+He had also moved from the area at the same time Randy left.